julianpistorius/irobot/README.rst

 Please see the `iRobot Roomba Open Interface Spec <http://www.irobotweb.com/~/media/MainSite/PDFs/About/STEM/Create/iRobot_Roomba_600_Open_Interface_Spec.pdf>`_ for a listing of all commands and their purposes.

+|

 Changelog
 ---------
 | irobot-1.0.0b1
-|     Initial release
+- Initial release
 |
 | irobot-1.0.0b2
-|     Bugfix: Improperly set baud rate on serial connection preventing the library from working under Linux.
+- Bugfix: Improperly set baud rate on serial connection preventing the library from working under Linux.
+|
 | irobot-1.0.0b3
-|     Bugfix: Wrong op code for seek_dock
+- Bugfix: Wrong op code for seek_dock
-|     Bugfix: Use of Python 2.7 incompatible version of super()
+- Bugfix: Use of Python 2.7 incompatible version of super()

+|

 Installation
 ------------
 | This is beta software.
 It has been tested under Pyhon 2.7 and 3.x under Windows 8 and Python 3.x under Debain GNU/Linux 8 (jessie) 64 bit.
 |
-| Download the zip package `irobot-1.0.0b3.tar.gz <http://blog.lemoneerlabs.com/src/iRobot/irobot-1.0.0b3.tar.gz>`_
+| Download the package `irobot-1.0.0b3.tar.gz <http://blog.lemoneerlabs.com/src/iRobot/irobot-1.0.0b3.tar.gz>`_
 |
 | Install with pip
-|  ``pip install [path to zip file]``
+|  ``pip install [path to file]``
 |

 Linux notes: